sonic-net/SONiC/doc/bgp_error_handling/BGP_Route_Error_Handling_Arlo.md

 # 3 Design
 ## 3.1 Overview
-fpmsyncd subscribes to the changes in the ERROR_ROUTE_TABLE entries.
+On enabling the error-handling feature, fpmsyncd subscribes to the changes in the ERROR_ROUTE_TABLE entries.
 Whenever the error status in ERROR_ROUTE_TABLE is updated, fpmsyncd is notified.
 It then sends a message to Zebra's routing table to take appropriate action.
 Zebra should lookup the route and mark it as not installed in hardware.
 It should create a route-netlink message to withdraw this state in kernel.
 Also, it sends message to the source protocol for the route (BGP).
-BGP marks the route as not installed in hardware and will withdraw the route from its peer.
+BGP marks the route as not installed in hardware and does not advertise the route to its peers.
 It should mark the route in RIB-IN as not installed in hardware and remove it from RIB-OUT list, if any.
 For ECMP case, BGP sends route with list of nexthops to Zebra for programming.
 In fpmsyncd, as per the route table schema, the route is received with a list of nexthops.
 If the nexthop group programming fails, it is treated as route add failure in BGP.
-For ADD-PATH feature, if the route-add failure notification comes to BGP, it will not switch to route of next best rank.
+If the error-handling feature is disabled, fpmsyncd does not receive any notification from ERROR_ROUTE_TABLE.
 ## 3.2 DB Changes
-There are no DB changes associated with this feature.
 ### 3.2.1 CONFIG DB
+A new table BGP_ERROR_CFG_TABLE has been introduced in CONFIG DB (refer section 3.7).
 ### 3.2.2 APP DB
 ### 3.2.3 STATE DB
 ### 3.2.4 ASIC DB